 You can hire me to work for you!
 I have a range of services including writing, speaking and training.
-Please contact me for my rates.
+Please contact my Speaking Agent, Speaking Out for my rates.

 Would you like me to write something for you?
 I can write an article for your news site, copy for your business site or a guest blog post.

 Is there a topic you’d like me to write about on my blog?
 You can commission me to do so, just like Sue asked me to write a piece on inspiration objectification of people with disability – and I did!
 Click here to read that piece.

 I’ve worked for almost a decade in government communications.
 I’ve spent almost a decade writing for the mainstream media (including the ABC, SBS, Sydney Morning Herald and The Age, Daily Life, News Corp, Kidspot, Ravishly, Frankie Magazine and more).
 I wrotemmy first book, Say Hello, published by Harper Collins.

 I can speak at your workplace, conference, school, community group, diversity event, hospital, university, playground…

 I speak to diverse audiences – workplaces, conference attendees, media students, medical students, the disability community, academics and playing with playdough in a park with children.